 The transactions involved in the shipment are easily accessible to everyone on the network and cannot be altered, resulting in the elimination of fraud.
 With a host of transaction benefits, blockchain also allows real-time rerouting when it’s combined with traffic or weather data.

 Availability of past records

-With all the information available in blockchain, any person who participates in the transaction will be able to view the past performances.
-The sharing of information on the manufacturing process, assembly, delivery with vendors and suppliers becomes transparent and efficient.
+With all the information available on the blockchain, any person who participates in the transaction will be able to view past performances.
+The sharing of information on the manufacturing process, assembly, and delivery with vendors and suppliers become transparent and efficient.

-With the new technology, blockchain, it is possible for purchasing agents or consumer to know from where products are procured and what it takes to transport it.
-It becomes easier for companies and individuals to bring in ethical procurement practices in place.
+With the new technology, blockchain, it is possible for purchasing agents or consumers to know where products are procured and what it takes to transport them.
+It becomes easier for companies and individuals to bring ethical procurement practices in place.

 Because of the enormous benefits of blockchain, the freight forwarders like us 20Cube are busy finding ways to capitalize on this new technology to channelize profits and reinforce relationships across the supply chain.
 Even though there are challenges connected with the implementation of blockchain, but with more companies start using it, the more testimony of successful utilization will be seen.

-Share with us how you go about the adaptation of the blockchain technology in your business.
-To contact us, drop in mail to firstname.lastname@example.org
+Share with us how you go about the adaptation of blockchain technology in your business.
+To contact us, drop in email to email@example.com

 20Cube Logistics is a global freight forwarding, Customs clearance, and warehousing service provider.
 For more information, visit www.20cube.com